mamaheux/pyodas2/docs/tutorials/live/ssl.rst

             elevation_azimuth_widget.add_potential_sources(result.directions)
             source_location_widget.set_potential_sources(result.directions)

-* :code:`stop_requested`: This is a variable to stop the audio processing when the graphical interface closes.

 * :code:`alsaaudio.PCM(...)`: Creates the instance that read the sound card data.
 If you use a SC-16F sound card, you can replace the :code:`device='hw:CARD=SC16,DEV=0'` with :code:`device='hw:CARD=SC16F,DEV=0'`.
 For other sound cards,